Categories

 Once an inspection is completed, a buyer can discuss repair matters with the seller of the property.
 However, if the seller refuses to comply with the repair process, the buyer is free to back out of the deal.
 In this light, home inspections are very useful for people looking to purchase properties as they help them avoid extra spending on repairs.

 Home inspections are not too expensive.
 Their cost usually depends on the location, size, and age of the property.
-Some extra fees can also be involved in the case of specialized tests like water tests and termite inspection.
+You may be on the hook for some extra fees for things like water tests and termite inspections.
 On average, a home inspection costs around $400 but can rise as high as $1,500 or even more.
-Either way, this is money well spent.
+Either way, this is a good use of money.

-During a home inspection, some significant areas are checked by the building inspector.
+During a home inspection, the inspector will check some significant areas of the building.

 1. Foundation